-How hiring a garden or landscape designer can help you with your green project.
+How hiring a garden designer can help you with your green project.

 These questions only multiply when you’re not familiar with the local climate and soil conditions, the rain season, growth habits depending on temperatures, flowering times, sun and shade preferences or the right way to prune.

 As soon as you start thinking about your new garden projects, usually hundreds of questions arise, not to speak of the countless design possibilities.
 There are virtually thousands of possible plants, shapes, growth habits, leaf forms and colours, and even more combinations.
 This is where a garden designer comes in handy.

 When is the right time to plan your garden?